You’re certain the moment it dawns on you: this is the next big thing.

 If you have the resources to do so, it’s relatively easy to find online classes from top business schools that could be highly beneficial in preparing you for what’s to come.
 They’re not always the cheapest educational option, but they can cover everything from financing and funding to pitching to venture capital companies and angel investors.
 For more accessible business courses, try a combination of classes from a website like Udemy or inquire about furthering your education at your current company to see what options are available.

-If you’ve gotten to this point, and you feel like you have a product ready for manufacturing, feel free to reach out to get a sample made or have your drawing evaluated.
+If you’ve gotten to this point, and you feel like you have a product ready for manufacturing, feel free to reach out to get a sample made or schedule a flexible material project consultation.